m00tiny/grayhatfreelancing/content.en/docs/insecure_file_uploads.md

 pop graphic-context
 ```

-More payload in the folder `Picture Image Magik`
+More payloads in the folder `Picture ImageMagick`

 ### CVE - FFMpeg